ko1nksm/readlinkf/README.md

 ./test.sh [SHELL (default:sh)] [Dockerfile] [DOCKER-TAG (default: latest)]
 ```

-Note: The `readlink` built into busybox is not compatible with `readlink` of coreutils.
+Note: The `readlink` built into busybox is not compatible with `readlink` of GNU coreutils.

 ```sh
 ./test.sh ash dockerfiles/alpine 3.11 # will fails